curieshicy/JRgui/README.md

 ![3n](https://user-images.githubusercontent.com/8492535/31049115-df9e03c6-a5f1-11e7-92a8-33f2cf47dc90.png)

 ## Install and Use JRgui program (Support Windows, Linux, macOS, 64-bit systems):
+### Recommended Installation Method--Using <b>Conda install</b>

 The recommended way to install JRgui is via <b>conda install</b>.
 The initial step is to install Anaconda python distribution (https://www.anaconda.com/download/) for Windows, Linux or macOS.
 Choose 64-bit and Python 3.6 version for download and install.
 After download and install it, start a terminal (in Windows use <b>Anaconda Prompt</b> NOT default terminal), type <b>conda --version</b> to check if conda has been successfully installed.

+Once conda has been installed, (in the terminal) type the following two commands

+<b>conda config --add channels rdkit</b>

-Once conda has been installed, (in the terminal) type <b>conda create -c curieshicy -n my-jrgui-env jrgui</b>.
-Conda will automatically find dependency packages and install them all.
-This one-line command first adds my conda channel <b>curieshicy</b> and then creates a virtural environment named <b>my-jrgui-env</b> where all dependency Python packages will be installed.
+<b>conda create -c curieshicy -n my-jrgui-env jrgui</b>

+The first command adds channel of a dependency package--rdkit.
+The second one-line command first adds my conda channel <b>curieshicy</b> and then creates a virtural environment named <b>my-jrgui-env</b> where all dependency Python packages will be installed.
 The usage of a virtural environment has the advantage of avoiding potential conflicts of different versioned Python installed at default system path.
 The specific environment created will be only used for JRgui program.
+After executing these two line-commands Conda will automatically find dependency packages and install them all.

 To use JRgui program, the users first need to activate the virtural environment (in Windows type <b>activate my-jrgui-env</b>; in Linux and MacOS type <b>source activate my-jrgui-env</b>.
 To quit virtural environment replace <b>activate</b> with <b>deactivate</b>), and type <b>jrgui</b> to invoke the GUI.

+### What if Conda install fails?
+(It is not supposed to but...)
+For some reason, if the conda install method fails, the users can always down the source codes and mannual invoke the GUI interface.
+To do this, for example, on a Windows platform, first install rdkit package (make sure Anaconda has been installed) by type

+<b>conda create -c rdkit -n my-rdkit-env rdkit</b>

+Download the source codes (to e.g. C:\Users\Desktop\username\Source_Codes), open an Anaconda Prompt terminal, navigate to <b>Source_Codes</b> folder, and type

+<b>python jrgui.py</b>

+to invoke the GUI interface.

+### Last resort (not recommended)

 For Windows users (7, 8 and 10, 64-bit), the standalone executable files are also available in the release page (https://github.com/curieshicy/JRgui/releases).
-The users only need to download the correct zipped file for their operation system (unzip it to obtain an executable file with .exe extension).
+The users only need to download the exe file for their operation system.
 Simply double-click it to invoke the GUI.
-These executables were created by using Pyinstaller.
+These executables were created by using Pyinstaller Development version.
+All these files worked well on my computers, however, this does not mean it works on your specific Windows platform.
+You may give it a try if you wish to.

+### Questions and suggestions

+Questions and suggestions are welcome.
+You may contact me at chenyang.shi@abbvie.com.
+Thanks for considering using JRgui.

 ## Citation: